bbc/bigscreen-player/docs/tutorials/00-getting-started.md

 window.bigscreenPlayer.playbackStrategy = "msestrategy" // OR 'nativestrategy' OR 'basicstrategy'
 ```

 The `msestrategy` uses Dash.js under the hood.
 It is likely to be what you want.
-You should read [the documentation on playback strategies](https://bbc.github.io/bigscreen-player/api/tutorial-01-playback-strategies.html) if you want to use a native media player from your browser, you should also have a peek at the [documentation on settings and overrides](https://bbc.github.io/bigscreen-player/api/tutorial-02-settings-and-overrides.html)
+You should read [the documentation on playback strategies](https://bbc.github.io/bigscreen-player/api/tutorial-01-playback-strategies.html) if you want to use a native media player from your browser.
+You should also have a peek at the [documentation on settings and overrides](https://bbc.github.io/bigscreen-player/api/tutorial-02-settings-and-overrides.html)

 ### Minimal Data